Kemuel-Batista/NLW-04-Move-It/README.md

    - ✅ "Context and components" 📌
    - ✅ "Improving the usability of the application" 🔥
    - ✅ "Next level with React" 🚀

+## Run Code
+- # 01 - To run the code just download this repository and enter the project root and execute the following commands:
+    - npm install.
+    - yarn dev (run the code and display it on screen)
+- Note: It is worth remembering that you need to have Node and Yarn installed on the machine
+- # 02 - Simply enter the website that hosts our program: https://moveit-version-1.vercel.app

  ## 🚀 Technologies